tylerm007/grid-demo/README.md

 #Grid Demo

 A sample of interactions made possible with [Espresso Grid](http://github.com/EspressoLogicCafe/espresso-grid) using an Espresso Logic API.
-This ready to demo public project, and as a result is read-only, to do more with your grid, register @ [Espresso Logic](http://espressologic.com).
+This is a demo public project, and as a result is read-only, to do more with your grid, register @ [Espresso Logic](http://espressologic.com).

 ### Filtering
 Espresso Grids by default have enable searches, and demonstrated in our html example are several pre-configured searches that make sense when trying to filter purchase orders: paid/unpaid, or by an amount total.
 After initializing the grid, the container listens for the "GridReady" event.